thefinnlab/thefinnlab.github.io/_pages/updates.md

 ---

 ## **June 2026**
+- Dr. Emily Finn awarded Scientific American’s inaugural class of Young American Scientists!
-- PhD student Dr. Clara Sava-Segal awarded the 2026 Hannah Croasdale award from Guarini and the William M. Smith Promise Award in the Brain Sciences!
+- PhD student Dr. Clara Sava-Segal awarded the Hannah Croasdale award from Guarini and the William M. Smith Promise Award in the Brain Sciences Research from PBS!

 ## **May 2026**
 - PhD student Clara Sava-Segal successfully defended her PhD dissertation, *“Cognitive and Neural Mechanisms Underlying the Interpretation and Memory of Complex Experiences.”* Congratulations Dr. Sava-Segal!